Trying to improve social media engagement?

 Research conducted by Microsoft indicates that we only have around 10 seconds to gain a user’s attention.

-However, we know our audience is suffering from information overload.
-They are trying to process things quickly in order to separate the important things from the unimportant.
+However, we know that in general our audience is suffering from information overload.
+They are trying to process things quickly in order to separate the important things from the irrelevant.

-This is where a key graphic can make all the difference—at a glance they can make a judgement as to whether this post rates more of their attention and whether this organisation is important to them.
+This is where a key graphic can make all the difference—at a glance they can make a judgement as to whether this post rates more of their attention and whether it is important to them.
 They can choose to ignore, engage, leave a comment, or click through.

 A good first impression goes a long way